 Language Endangerment and Political Instability: This NSF-funded conference on language endangerment and political instability uses overlapping methodology, data, and case studies from Linguistics and Political Science to investigate how government policies, war and other forms of conflict, forced migration, and displacement due to territorial disputes create intersecting causes and consequences of political instability and language endangerment.

-The 3rd Pan-Pacific Technology Enhance Language Learning (PPTELL 2020) is organized by University of North Texas (UNT) and National Taiwan Normal University (NTNU).
-PPTELL 2020 will be held at the Gateway Center, University of North Texas, USA, from June 29th to July 1st, 2020 (Monday to Wednesday).
-The conference theme is “Expanding Global Horizon through Technology Enhanced Language Learning” aiming to uncover the important issues in language learning and teaching in the intelligent, digital era.
+The 3rd Pan-Pacific Technology Enhance Language Learning (PPTELL 2020) was organized by University of North Texas (UNT) and National Taiwan Normal University (NTNU).
+PPTELL 2020 was held at the Gateway Center, University of North Texas, USA, from June 29th to July 1st, 2020 (Monday to Wednesday).
+The conference theme was “Expanding Global Horizon through Technology Enhanced Language Learning” aiming to uncover the important issues in language learning and teaching in the intelligent, digital era.
 “Connectivity” is a contemporary style of learning and living.
 By engaging in the connectivity of physical and digital worlds, how essential parts of language learning and teaching can be achieved?
 To answer the question, plenty of inspiring activities are included in PPTELL 2020 to enlighten cross-disciplinary dialogue and collaboration, including keynote speeches, paper presentations and poster section, and technology showcase.
 PPTELL 2020 will be a platform for knowledge and experience exchange among researchers, educators, and practitioners.